ProgramCrafter/salsa-iwj-otter/README.md

  * If Otter already has the necessarily game elements (cards, say) all you need to do is write a spec file saying what should be on the table at the start of the game.
-For example, most Whist variants that start with a standard pack of 52 cards are already playble.
+For example, most Whist variants that start with a standard pack of 52 cards are already playable.

  * You can play games where the rules change as the game goes along, or are made up by the players, or are too complicated to write as a